 Regular wipe and meter surveys by the isotope users must also be conducted, and should be carried out at least before the start of isotope work, once a week at a minimum during the cruise, after a suspected spill, and at the end of the cruise.
 Logs must be kept for each isotope van; these logs must be kept current and available, with all survey results recorded.
 Each investigator has the responsibility to complete and maintain a monitoring and spill log (available in each van).
 For users of stable isotopes no monitoring is possible, but a spill log is highly recommended.

 Stable Isotope Work

-Sealed Source Instruments
+Sealed Source Instruments and X-ray Machines

 Submission of Isotope Use Plans

-At the time an official request is made for the use of a research vessel of the Scripps fleet it should be clearly indicated whether the use of isotopes is envisaged.
+At the time an official request is made for the use of a research vessel of the SIO fleet it should be clearly indicated whether the use of isotopes is envisaged.
 It is realized that precise details cannot be made available a few years in advance, but it is expected that A "Request for Isotope Usage on SIO Vessels" form will be filed before the deadlines described below.

-Marine Operations Isotope Usage Panel
+Marine Operations Isotope Use Committee

 c/o Ship Scheduling Office, 0210